-In the Energy Zone, you can get a clear sense of how much energy is required to watch TV – and you can try lifting your own carbon footprint.
+In the Energy Zone, you will get a clear sense of how much energy is required to watch TV – and you can try lifting your own carbon footprint.

 You are going to fly a rocket, and you need to produce the hydrogen and oxygen required for the trip.
-Mixing the two gaseous elements produces oxyhydrogen.
-Oxyhydrogen is extremely inflammable, and explodes the moment it is exposed to a spark.
+When the two gaseous elements are mixed, oxyhydrogen is produced.
+Oxyhydrogen is extremely inflammable and explodes the moment it is exposed to a spark.

 Carry out your own experiments with solar, wind and hydropower.
 Here you can control photovoltaic cells, hydroelectric turbines and wind turbines.
-In the process, you will discover how important the angle of the wind is as it passes across the edge of a turbine blade, and about the angling of solar panels relative to the sun, and the power of waves.
+In the process, you will discover how important the angle of the wind is, as it passes across the edge of a turbine blade, and you will learn about the slope of the solar panel towards to the sun and the power of waves.

 You have to pedal hard, because otherwise the TV switches off.
-In the Experimentarium’s good old energy section, you can experience with your own body how much energy you consume each day.
+In Experimentarium’s good old energy section, you can experience with your own body how much energy you consume every day.
 Are your legs strong enough to keep the light switched on and the TV running?

-In the CO2 Powerplay game, you fight for the environment and for consumers in a race to keep society on its feet and the natural world alive.
+In the CO2 Powerplay game, you fight for the environment and for consumers in a race to keep society on its feet and to keep nature alive.

 Educational weight-lifting.
-You won’t believe how much a single person’s daily carbon footprint can weigh.
+You will not believe how much a single person’s daily carbon footprint can weigh.